-Determining the precise nature of the magnetic order (if any) for intermediate values of S constitutes an intriguing and challenging question which has remained unanswered till date.
-The problem of the ground state of the large-S quantum antiferromagnet on the pyrochlore lattice was addressed extensively using effective Hamiltonian approaches [10-16].
-However, due to the weak selection effects operating at both the harmonic and anharmonic level, no definitive conclusion on the nature of the ground state was reached.
-Addressing this problem within the PFFRG scheme, we study the evolution of the spin susceptibility profile with increasing values of Sin order to figure out whether quantum fluctuations are successful in distilling a unique (magnetically ordered) ground state with a given wave vector $\mathbf{k} \in EBZ$ out of the extensively degenerate classical ground state manifold.
-In Fig. 14, we show the variation in the susceptibility along a path passing through the high-symmetry points [see Fig. 5(a)] for increasing S value.
-One observes that while the susceptibility increases with increasing S, there is no clear enhancement at any given wave vector, and the susceptibility profile remains essentially unchanged compared to that of the S = 1/2 and S = 1 paramagnetic phase, with just an overall enhancement.
-The absence of pronounced Lorentzian peaks points to the fact that the quantum order-by-disorder selection effects as captured by one-loop PFFRG [72] maybe extremely feeble down to the lowest cutoff/temperature considered, even upon inclusion of higher orders in 1/S embedded within the PFFRG calculation framework [74].
+Determining the precise nature of the magnetic order (if any) for intermediate values of S constitutes an intriguing and challenging question which has remained unanswered to date.
+The problem of the ground state of the large-S quantum antiferromagnet on the pyrochlore lattice is addressed extensively using effective Hamiltonian approaches [10-16].
+However, due to the weak selection effects operating at both the harmonic and anharmonic level, no definitive conclusion on the nature of the ground state has yet been reached.
+Addressing this problem within the PFFRG scheme, we study the evolution of the spin susceptibility profile with increasing values of S in order to figure out whether quantum fluctuations are successful in distilling a unique (magnetically ordered) ground state with a given wave vector $\mathbf{k} \in EBZ$ out of the extensively degenerate classical ground-state manifold.
+In Fig. 14, we show the variation in the susceptibility along a path passing through the high-symmetry points [see Fig. 5(a)] for increasing S values.
+One observes that, while the susceptibility increases with increasing S, there is no clear enhancement at any given wave vector, and the susceptibility profile evaluated at and above the critical breakdown temperature in Fig. 13(b)-(d) remains essentially unchanged compared to that of the S = 1/2 and S = 1paramagnetic phase, with just an overall enhancement.
+The absence of pronounced Lorentzian peaks points to the fact that the quantum order-by-disorder selection effects as captured by one-loop PFFRG [72] may be extremely feeble down to the lowest cutoff or temperature considered, even upon the inclusion of higher orders in 1/S embedded within the PFFRG calculation framework [74].
 It will be interesting to investigate the large-S limit beyond one loop formulations of PFFRG, e.g., by employing the recently formulated multiloop PFFRG which sums up all parquet diagrams to arbitrary order in the interaction [158-160].

 FIG. 14.
-The susceptibility of the isotropic nearest-neighbor Heisenberg antiferromagnet plotted along the high-symmetry path evaluated at the lowest simulated temperature $(T/J_1 =$ 1/100) for S = 1/2 and S = 1, and at the critical breakdown temperature (T_c) (marked by arrows) in the RG flows of Fig. 13.
+The susceptibility of the isotropic nearest-neighbor Heisenberg antiferromagnet plotted along the high-symmetry path evaluated at the lowest simulated temperature $(T/J_1 = 1/100)$ for S = 1/2 and S = 1 and at the critical breakdown temperature (T_c) (marked by arrows) in the RG flows in Fig. 13 for S > 1.

 IV.
-J_1-J_2 HEISENBERG MODEL
+J_1 - J_2 HEISENBERG MODEL